 One of the nation’s largest multi-protein suppliers has its U.S. Proteins Group headquartered in Huntsville.
 Keystone Foods Proteins has seven processing plants, two of which are in Alabama.
-Known for its innovation, Keystone Foods developed a mass production and freezing process for hamburgers known as cryogenics, pioneered the concept of “total distribution” and introduced the chicken nugget, an industry first.
+Known for its innovation, Keystone Foods developed a mass production and freezing process for hamburgers known as cryogenics, pioneered the concept of “total distribution” and introduced the chicken nugget.

-The Eufaula operation is a fully integrated broiler chicken complex and includes a hatchery, feed mill, broiler, breeder, pullet houses, live-haul operation and a further processing plant.
-The facility processes boneless meat products from this plant which are sold to the foodservice and retail industry in the United States and abroad.
+The Eufaula operation is a fully integrated broiler chicken complex and includes a hatchery, feed mill, broiler, breeder, pullet houses, live-haul operation and a processing plant.
+The facility processes boneless meat products, which are sold to the food service and retail industry in the United States and abroad.

-The Gadsden complex includes a processing plant, state of the art waste water facility, and a 83,000-square-foot cold storage building.
-The facility produces fully cooked chicken products for large national and industrial foodservice customers.
+The Gadsden complex includes a processing plant, state-of-the-art waste water facility and an 83,000-square-foot cold storage building.
+The facility produces fully cooked chicken products for large national and industrial food service customers.

-Both facilities received Awards of Merit for Safety from the American Meat Institute in 2011 and have been recognized by countless other organizations for their records of safety, including the Joint Industry Safety and Health Council of the U.S. Poultry & Egg Association (Gadsden, 2012) and the Poultry Industry Safety Council (Eufaula, 2012).
+Both facilities received awards of merit for safety from the American Meat Institute in 2011 and have been recognized by many organizations for their records of safety, including the Joint Industry Safety and Health Council of the U.S. Poultry & Egg Association (Gadsden 2012) and the Poultry Industry Safety Council (Eufaula 2012).

-Founded in 1934, Barber’s is one of Alabama’s venerable brands, selling milk, buttermilk, cottage cheese, dips and sour cream through seven distribution facilities throughout the state, according to the company website.
+Founded in 1934, Barber’s is one of Alabama’s venerable brands, selling milk, buttermilk, cottage cheese, dips and sour cream through seven distribution facilities throughout the state.
 Production facilities are in Birmingham.
 In 1998, Barber was sold to Dallas-based Dean Foods, one of the nation’s largest dairy products companies.

 Updated: July 22, 2014